lab596/civiform/Getting-started.md

 # Running a local server

-1. To run the application, navigate to the top-level `civiform` directory and run the following:
+1. To run the application, navigate to the `civiform` directory you created when you cloned the repo and run the following:

        bin/run-dev